 Time to relax? tubing the Yampa river that flows through the heart of downtown Steamboat and has become a summertime treat for visitors and residents of Steamboat.
 It’s a lazy ride down the Yampa and you can rent a tube from a local store then jump in with your friends and family and enjoy a unique mountain activity that few towns can offer.

 A great adventure to do in Steamboat is to hiking.
 You can go in any direction in this town and find a hiking trail.
 People love to visit Fish Creek Falls, located a couple miles outside of the town limits or hike Emerald Mountain which is located close to downtown.
 Outside of town are so many great hikes like Rabbit Ears, Hahn’s Peak or the Mount Zirkel Wilderness area.
 Ask the front desk and they will tell you a favorite or two depending on the season.
 When you go, pack plenty of water and snacks so you can enjoy the scenery and take your time.
 One word of caution, once you start hiking in Steamboat it will be hard to stop as you have so many choices.
+Check out a list of some of our favorite hikes!

 It’s hard to argue that some of the best biking, road or mountain, happens in and around Steamboat.
 It seems like biking effects 1:5 adults in Steamboat and an equal number of kids.
 You can ride to work, ride the core trail, steer towards some single track on Emerald Mountain, Mt.
 Werner or get crazy and ride the downhill course built on Mt.
 Werner in The Steamboat Bike Park which features over 50 miles of downhill and free-ride bike terrain for all ability levels.
 Road bikers love to do the Coal Mine loop, Catamount out and back, Rabbit Ears West Summit out and back are a few rides.